Cie Breaked

 The work is based on qualities such as playfulness, joy, authenticity, raw and the true – always staying true to one’s inner self.

-Suzon
+Suzon Gheur

 When she was 12, her sister dragged her to her first circus class, marking the beginning of 8 years of addiction, testing every circus discipline possible.

-Suzon then graduated from a masters in physical education in 2012 and passed her circus teacher certificate a year later.
+Suzon then graduated from a master in physical education in 2012 and passed her circus teacher certificate a year later.
 All in all, we can definitely say that Suzon knows the art and the way.

 Today, Suzon performs for various companies and directs her own shows.